GulshadMansuri/Mango_leaf_diseases_prediction/README.md

 - Open the terminal

-- Nevigate to the folder in which you  have extracted the zip file
+- Nevigate to the Mango_leaf_disease_prediction folder in which you have extracted the zip file

 - run the command
     ```bash